 On the other hand, you might prefer higher comfort standards.
 If opting for a bigger campervan or RV, make sure to check the driving licence requirements!

-Our campervan rental focuses on the comfort of driving while admiring the nature around you.
-Rent a compact campervan or bigger Volkswagen California Exclusive offering more living space.
+Our campervan rental focuses on the comfort of driving while easily admiring the nature around you.
+Rent a compact campervan, a bigger Volkswagen California Exclusive or even a City Camper which is still under 6 metres in length.

 Expenses related to vehicle size

-• Parking – limited by vehicle category (e.g. RVs not allowed)
+- Parking – limited by vehicle category (e.g. RVs not allowed) or height

 If you still can’t decide what campervan size to rent in Norway, try to answer these questions: